cubansj/AI-Finance/README.md

 - Node.js
 - NPM
 - Redis
-- IntelliJ IDEA (or any preferred Java IDE, We highly recommend you to use IDEA for backend code and VScode for frontend code.)
+- IntelliJ IDEA (or any preferred Java IDE, but IDEA for backend code and VScode for frontend code is highly recommended)